-This section of the Code of Practice offers guidance for Schools in the application of the University Regulations.
+This section of the Code of Practice offers guidance for Schools on the application of the University Regulations.
 In any case of a conflict of interpretation, the Regulations represent the official University position and take precedence.

-The Authority of Boards of Examiners
+- The Authority of Boards of Examiners

-Subject Boards of Examiners
+- Subject Boards of Examiners

 The Head of School shall be responsible for ensuring that a Subject Board of Examiners is established for each subject taught by the School or in conjunction with a collaborative partner.
 The members shall be drawn from the academic staff teaching the subject.

 Subject Boards are responsible only for marks or grades in the modules in a given subject in a given semester or year (as appropriate).
 A Subject Board does not review a student’s marks or grades in other subjects or in other semesters/years.
 Subject Boards cannot change marks which have been approved by a previous Subject Board.

 Programme Boards of Examiners

 Programme Boards receive confirmed marks from Subject Boards, and must not change marks.
 On the basis of the marks received, Programme Boards make decisions on progression and award for each student.
-Programme Boards must take into consideration any recommendations made by an Exceptional Circumstances Committee, but must not discuss the exceptional circumstances of individual students.

-The Programme Board shall consist of one or more representative from each Subject Board contributing to the Programme.
-For Programmes involving more than one Subject, the Chairperson and Secretary shall be agreed by the relevant Heads of School.
-The Programme Board shall include the Programme External Examiner, who may also be a Subject External Examiner from one of the relevant Subject Boards.
-The attendance of the Programme External Examiner at the Programme Board of Examiners meeting is required.
+The Programme Board will consist of one or more representative(s) from each Subject Board contributing to the Programme.
+For Programmes involving more than one Subject, the Chair and Secretary will be agreed by the relevant Heads of School.
+The Programme Board must include the Programme External Examiner, who will also be a Subject External Examiner from one of the relevant Subject Boards.
+The attendance of the Programme External Examiner at the Programme Board of Examiners meeting is compulsory.

-In the exceptional circumstances where an external examiner feels unable to approve the progression and award decisions of a Programme Board, this should be noted by the Secretary to the Board.
+In the exceptional circumstances where an external examiner disagrees with the progression and award decisions of a Programme Board, this should be recorded by the Secretary to the Board.
 The Board should take the opinion of the external examiner very seriously.
 However, the final decision on marks must be a majority decision of the Board of Examiners.

 In the interests of consistency of decision-making, Schools may wish to consider scheduling Programme Boards of Examiners which consider more than one programme, if practical.